saint0x/afw/ARIARUNTIME.md

 ## Integration Points

 ### Quilt Integration
-- ✅ Implement `QuiltServiceClient` integration
-- ⭕ Add container lifecycle management
-- ⭕ Implement network configuration and ICC setup
+- ✅ **Architectural Decision**: Consume the existing `quiltd` gRPC service instead of building a new client.
-- ⭕ Add container monitoring and health checks
+- ⭕ Add `quilt` .proto definitions to `aria-runtime` build process.
-- ⭕ Implement resource cleanup coordination
+- ⭕ Implement a `QuiltService` client wrapper within `aria-runtime`.
+- ⭕ This service will handle all container lifecycle management (create, monitor, stop, remove).
+- ⭕ Integrate `QuiltService` with the `ExecutionEngine` to run containerized workloads.
+- ⭕ Ensure `aria-runtime` can connect to the `quiltd` service endpoint.

 ### Arc Compiler Integration
 - ⭕ Implement `.aria` bundle parsing